Peter Goldblatt

-Peter Goldblatt (born 1943) is a South African botanist, working principally in the United States.
+Peter Goldblatt (born 1943) is a South African-born American botanist, working mainly in the United States.

 Life

 Goldblatt was born in Johannesburg, South Africa on October 8, 1943.
 His undergraduate studies (B.Sc.) were undertaken at the University of Witwatersrand in Johannesberg (1965–1966), from where he went on to graduate studies at the University of Cape Town, where he received his doctorate in 1970.
 He held a position as lecturer in botany at Witwatersrand (1967) and then Cape Town (1968–1971) before emigrating to the United States in 1972.
 In the US he took up a position as a researcher at the Missouri Botanical Gardens, in St. Louis, where he has remained since, holding the position of Senior Curator since 1990.
 He returned briefly to South Africa in 2006 as a researcher at the Compton Herbarium, South African National Biodiversity Institute, in Cape Town.
 He has also held appointments at the University of Missouri, as well as the University of Portland, Oregon (2000–2004).
 He obtained US citizenship in 1978.